coopermaa/awesome-rack/README.md

   in Ruby.
 By wrapping HTTP requests and responses it unifies the API for web servers, web frameworks, and software in between
    (the so-called middleware) into a single method call.

+* [Plug (Elixir)](https://github.com/elixir-lang/plug) - Plug is A specification for composable modules between web applications, and it's also connection adapters for different web servers in the Erlang VM.

 * [Clack (Lisp)](https://github.com/fukamachi/clack/) - Clack is a web application environment for Common Lisp inspired by Python's WSGI and Ruby's Rack.